Easy-axis Heisenberg model on the triangular lattice: from supersolid to gapped solid: Dynamical spin response

 More challenging is the $\omega < \alpha J$ regime and its evolution with the field.
-The summary of INS-relevant $S^\perp({\bf q},\omega)$, as it develops in the sub-plateau regime $ 0 \le m < 1/3$, is presented in Fig.~\ref{fig4} for fixed $\alpha =0.1$ and for ${\bf q}$ along the $\Gamma - K - M - \Gamma$ line in BZ (orange line Fig.~\ref{fig3}(a)).
+The summary of INS-relevant $S^\perp({\bf q},\omega)$, as it develops in the sub-plateau regime $ 0 \le m < 1/3$, is presented in Fig.~\ref{fig6} for fixed $\alpha =0.1$ and for ${\bf q}$ along the $\Gamma - K - M - \Gamma$ line in BZ (orange line Fig.~\ref{fig4}(a)).
 Since both ${\bf q}$ and $\omega$ spectra (at $T=0$) are discrete, results are represented as broadened for convenience.
-We start the interpretation with the simplest case, i.e., at the onset of the $m=1/3$ plateau at $h \lesssim h_c$ in Fig.~\ref{fig4}(d).
+We start the interpretation with the simplest case, i.e., at the onset of the $m=1/3$ plateau at $h \lesssim h_c$ in Fig.~\ref{fig6}(d).
 The magnon dispersion here closely follows the analytical expression, Eq.~\ref{eff}, with both lower and upper branches $\omega^\pm_{\bf q}$ being sharp and well visible, with the main contribution from $S^{xx}({\bf q},\omega)$.

-The evolution with decreasing but finite $0 < m < 1/3$ in Fig.~\ref{fig4}(c,b) reveals several generic features: (a) Spectra are less coherent, although with rather well pronounced lower edges, i.e., $S^\perp({\bf q}, \omega < \omega^*_{\bf q}) \sim 0$. (b) Consistent with the concept of supersolid and $m_\perp >0$, the spectra are (nearly) gapless, i.e., $\omega^*_{{\bf q}_K} \sim 0$, whereby the main contribution emerges from $S^{xx}({\bf q}_K,\omega)$. (c) The whole spectra still partly reflect two branches, but effectively squeezed in $\omega$ relative to the $m \sim 1/3$ case. (d) A pronounced dynamical response at ${\bf q}_M$, originating from $S^{zz}({\bf q},\omega)$, moves down in $\omega$ with decreasing $m$ and becomes subdominant compared to the soft ${\bf q}_K$ peak in $S^{xx}({\bf q},\omega)$.
-While certain features discussed above remain even for the most interesting $m=0$ in Fig.~\ref{fig4}(a), there are some essential differences: (a) The lowest $q \ne 0$ and also the most pronounced excitation emerging from $S^{xx}({\bf q}_K,\omega)$ is now gapped, consistent with $\Delta^1_K \sim \alpha J/2$ in Fig.~\ref{fig2}, (b) there is also well-pronounced low-$\omega$ excitation at ${\bf q}_M$ emerging from $S^{zz}({\bf q},\omega)$, consistent with INS experiment on KSCO \cite{zhu24} and reminiscent of the well-known roton-like minimum in the isotropic TL \cite{zheng06,ferrari19prx}.
+The evolution with decreasing but finite $0 < m < 1/3$ in Fig.~\ref{fig6}(c,b) reveals several generic features: (a) Spectra are less coherent, although with rather well-pronounced lower edges. (b) Consistent with the concept of supersolid and $m_\perp >0$, the spectra are (nearly) gapless at ${\bf q}_K$, whereby the main contribution emerges from the $S^{xx}$ component. (c) The whole spectra still partly reflect two branches, but are effectively squeezed in $\omega$ relative to the $m \sim 1/3$ case. (d) A pronounced dynamical response at ${\bf q}_M$, originating from $S^{zz}({\bf q},\omega)$, moves down in $\omega$ with decreasing $m$ and becomes subdominant compared to the soft ${\bf q}_K$ peak in $S^{xx}({\bf q},\omega)$.
+While certain features discussed above remain even for the most interesting $m=0$ in Fig.~\ref{fig6}(a), there are some essential differences: (a) The lowest $q \ne 0$ and also the most pronounced excitation emerging from $S^{xx}({\bf q}_K,\omega)$ is now gapped, consistent with $\Delta_{1K} \propto \alpha J$ in Fig.~\ref{fig2}b, (b) there is also well-pronounced low-$\omega$ excitation at ${\bf q}_M$ emerging from $S^{zz}({\bf q},\omega)$, consistent with INS experiment on KSCO \cite{zhu24} and reminiscent of the roton-like minimum in the isotropic TL \cite{zheng06,ferrari19}.